-"[Chris Stedman is one of] five next-gen gurus who are disrupting religion's status quo...
-An ex-evangelical Christian turned openly gay atheist, this tat-sleeved lightning rod is leading the charge—through his frequent panel appearances, his 2012 memoir, Faitheist, and his activism against religious intolerance—to include his fellow faithless in interfaith dialogues." -Details Magazine, October 2013
+"[One of] five next-gen gurus who are disrupting religion's status quo...
+An ex-evangelical Christian turned openly gay atheist, this tat-sleeved lightning rod is leading the charge—through his frequent panel appearances, his 2012 memoir, Faitheist, and his activism against religious intolerance—to include his fellow faithless in interfaith dialogues." -DETAILS magazine

 "Stedman is nothing if not determined, and [his] journey toward personal reconciliation through service work and interfaith dialogue is inspiring.
 Stedman’s story is motivational, his thoughts on interreligious dialogue insightful, and in [Faitheist] he proves himself an activist in the truest sense and one to watch." -Booklist, Starred Review of Faitheist

 "Chris Stedman is a gay atheist on a mission to find a common cause between the devout and the faithless...
 Stedman looks like what your grandmother thinks hipsters look like: rangy-framed and bearded, covered in tattoos, his earlobes stretched with plugs... [but he's inciting change] one inch at a time as he’s pushing with all his might." -Out magazine, February 2013

 For media inquiries, contact Beacon Press Communications Director Pamela MacColl at pmaccoll [at] beacon.org.
 For inquiries about the Humanist Community at Harvard, contact Jade Meshesha, Administrative Manager for the Humanist Community at Harvard, at jadehch [at] gmail.com.
 For inquiries about the Yale Humanist Community, contact Paul Chiariello at yalehumanists [at] gmail.com.
 To reach Chris, click here.